From Rotary to Touch-Tone: How the Trimline Telephone Bridged the Gap?

 Influence on Modern Communication Device Design

-- Emphasis on ergonomics and user comfort
+- Focusing on handling and user comfort

 Nostalgia and Retro Appeal